How Much Do Clothes Weigh

 2. Comparing to Known Weights: A Relative Approach

 If you don't have a scale, you can estimate weight by comparing the garment to items whose weight you know.
-For instance, a heavy wool sweater might feel roughly equivalent to a bag of sugar (approximately 2 pounds or 900 grams).
+Consider this: for instance, a heavy wool sweater might feel roughly equivalent to a bag of sugar (approximately 2 pounds or 900 grams).
 This method is less precise but offers a reasonable approximation.

 3. Using Fabric Weight Charts: A Manufacturer's Perspective

 Some fabric manufacturers provide weight charts specifying the weight per square yard or meter of their fabrics.
-This information can be used to estimate the weight of a garment, especially if you know its dimensions.
+On top of that, this information can be used to estimate the weight of a garment, especially if you know its dimensions.
 This method requires careful measurement of the garment.

 4. Online Resources and Databases: Collective Knowledge

 While less common, certain online databases or garment-specific websites may provide weight information for particular clothing items.
-However, the accuracy and reliability of this information should be carefully considered.
+Even so, the accuracy and reliability of this information should be carefully considered.

 Weight of Different Clothing Types: A Comparative Analysis